MonashTS/tempo/README.md

  * LCSS
  * MSM
  * TWE

+The C++ and Python bindings allow, for some distances, to change the cost function of the alignments.
+Only the C++ header code in the [distance/core](src/tempo/distance/core) allows full customisation.
+The compiled library version, available in Python, uses the f(a,b)=|a-b|^e cost function, where e is tunable.
+The code is specialised for the common cases where e=1.0 and e=2.0.

 Our implementations have a O(n) space complexity and tightly integrate pruning with early abandoning, providing high performance and scalability.